hyperledger-labs/perun-doc/source/concepts/protocols_funding_withdrawal.rst

 If a virtual channel was finalized through off-chain transactions, then funds can be withdrawing as per the final balance by sending updates on the parent ledger channels.
-Funds for Alice and will be withdrawn when update is sent and accepted on the parent ledger channel between Alice and Ingrid.
+Funds for Alice will be withdrawn when update is sent and accepted on the parent ledger channel between Alice and Ingrid.
 Similarly, it will be withdrawn for Bob as well.

-Since the update on the parent channel redistributes the funds according to the final update on the virtual channel which was signed by both the participants;
-it is automatically accepted without the requesting for approval from the user (ingrid).

 .. image:: ../_generated/concepts/settle_withdraw_virtual.svg
   :align: Center